-Confindustria is following the developments of an anti-circumvention proceeding triggered by Turkey against Italy and other countries (Greece and Spain in the EU and Thailand).
-The subject of the proceeding is windows, fittings and similar articles suitable for furniture identified by the following nomenclature codes: 8302.10, 8302.42, 8302.50 (the definition in English is "Hinges of Base Metal & Hat-Racks, Hat-Pegs, Brackets and Similar Fixtures of Base Metal & Base Metal Mountings, Fittings and Similar Articles Suitable for Furniture ").
+Confindustria is following the developments of an anti-circumvention proceeding initiated by Turkey towards Italy and other countries (Greece and Spain in the EU and Thailand).
+The products involved in the process are window frames, hardware and similar items for furniture identified with the following customs codes: 8302.10, 8302.42, 8302.50 (the definition in English is "Hinges of Base Metal & Hat-Racks, Hat-Pegs, Brackets and Similar Fixtures of Base Metal & Base Metal Mountings, Fittings and Similar Articles Suitable for Furniture ").

 The investigation, opened by the Turkish authorities the 17 last November, is still in progress (possible conclusion in November 2017) and originates from an initial procedure 2004 which led to the imposition of anti-dumping measures against China; a first anti-circumvention investigation, conducted in 2008, ended with the extension of the measures also with regard to Malaysia, Indonesia and Taiwan.